I’m Catherine.

 The Superpower (and Achilles Heel)

 Despite knowing deep down that I'm worthy as-is, simply for being, for most of my life I never felt "enough."
-That "not enoughness" drove my work ethic and achievements for as long as I can remember.
+That "not enoughness" drove my work ethic and my achievements for as long as I can remember.
 I felt this constant urge to prove myself—over and over and over again.
 I still do sometimes.

-When not managed well, that same drive is my Achilles heel.
 It has led me to overwork at the expense of rest, to measure my worth by what I produced rather than who I was and to stay in situations long past the point when I knew they weren't right.

 Sound familiar?